Self-driving truck startup Ike raises $52 million

 What this means is Ike engineers aren’t focused just on quickly building out integrating self-driving software and sensors to get on the road.
 Instead, the company says it’s laser-focused on a systems-based philosophy.
 Ike is working on determining the design and architecture first before laying the foundation — to use a comparison to building a home.

-It’s focused on an entire system that accounts for everything in the self-driving truck from its wire harnesses, alternator and steering column to durable sensors designed for the highway, computer vision and deep learning that allows it to see and understand its environment and make the proper decisions based on that information.
+It’s focused on an entire system that accounts for everything in the self-driving truck, from its wire harnesses, alternator and steering column to durable sensors designed for the highway, computer vision and deep learning that allows it to see and understand its environment and make the proper decisions based on that information.
 That systems approach also includes proper validation before testing on public roads.

 This will likely mean Ike’s self-driving trucks will launch after others.
 But its founders believe that when they do hit the road at scale, it will be a validated and valuable product that won’t need constant tweaks or even a pivot.

-There are trade offs between all of these functional areas, Sun noted.
-“That’s why we need to get it right from a systems perspective and not over-rely on any one view,” Sun said.
+There are trade-offs between all of these functional areas, Sun noted.
+“That’s why we need to get it right from a systems perspective and not over-rely on any one view.”

 The heads down, systems approach is a reflection of broader changes within the industry, which has since sobered up.
-Many companies, even those “ahead” in the race to deploy autonomous vehicles have discovered the problem is harder than expected.
-The days of time-lapsed self-driving videos, demos and bold claims have largely been replaced with a quieter lets-get-to-work now approach.
+Many companies, even those “ahead” in the race to deploy autonomous vehicles, have discovered the problem is harder than expected.
+The days of time-lapsed self-driving videos, demos and bold claims have largely been replaced with a quieter let’s-get-to-work-now approach.

 Ike’s plan for trucks